John Halvorsen

 John Halvorsen (born 17 August 1966) is a retired Norwegian long-distance runner who specialized in 10,000 metres and cross-country running.
 He represented IF Minerva.

 In 10,000 m he finished sixteenth at the 1988 Summer Olympics, twelfth at the 1990 European Championships and nineteenth at the 1992 Summer Olympics.
 At the 1987 World Championships he competed in both 10,000 m and 5000 m without reaching the finals.
 His highest place from the IAAF World Cross Country Championships was a tenth place from 1989.
-He also attended University of Ottawa and is also a record 4 times Canadian University (CIAU) Cross Country Champion and a 5 times all Canadian as well as two times Canadian Cross Country Champion and won several Canadian 10K Road Championships.
+He also attended University of Ottawa and is also a record 4 times Canadian University (CIAU / U Sports) Cross Country Champion (1986, 87, 88, 90) and a 5 times all Canadian as well as two times Canadian Cross Country Champion and won several Canadian 10K Road Championships.